youmustfight/ModelUseCards/README.md

 You can install the WIP package locally by running `pip install -e .` from the root of this repo.

-Then, go to any the package locally on a repo (`python -m modelbusinesscards`),
+Then, go to any directory where you've done some model business notation, and run `python -m modelbusinesscards`.
+It will generate a `model_business_card.md` file in the root where you ran the command.
+If it's accessible on the web, it can be loaded in via URL.

 ## Open Questions/Thoughts